 Vermont is the number one state in the US for bicycle touring.
 The relatively low population, the cute small towns, the green forests, and the opportunity to sample and purchase locally-made products make for an extraordinary vacation on two wheels.

 But Vermont is not called The Green Mountain State for nothing!
 Much of the state is hilly.
 In fact, it is really only the far western portion of the state in the Champlain Valley that one can find moderate cycling.
 This is where our tour takes place.
 In the southern end of this verdant valley, you will enjoy five days of biking on rolling country roads with wide-open agricultural vistas, and an array of quaint small towns.

 If you ride the main routes each day, you will ride from inn to inn, never having to see the inside of our support vehicle.
 Our routes are almost entirely paved and mostly very low traffic.
-We start and end in the town of Brandon, Vermont, which has what the New York Times dubbed “the prettiest street in Vermont.”
+We start and end in the town of Middlebury, Vermont, the state’s most famous college town.
+We also stay in Brandon, which has what the New York Times dubbed “the prettiest street in Vermont”, and the farming village of Shoreham – population 800 but boasting a 220-year-old country inn.
 If you drive to this tour, you can park your car at the beginning, return to it at the end, and enjoy five days of being outside in wonderful Vermont.

 Private Tour Info